eugeneia/erlangen/README.md

      contains the chunk’s result, and inserts them into the final result vector

 The worker agents initially do nothing at all.
 They each just wait to receive a function to execute, and quit when they are done.
+Note that we use the [Trivia](https://github.com/guicho271828/trivia) pattern matching library to match received messages.

 ```
 (defun worker ()